AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/upload-new-content.md

    A drop-down arrow displays next to keywords with child keywords.
 You can view and select child keywords by clicking the drop-down arrow.

-1. Click **Upload**.
+1. Click **[!UICONTROL Upload]**.

    The files upload to [!DNL Workfront Library].
 You can now share the uploaded items with others.

-   For information on giving others access to the item, see [Share a Workfront Library item with other users](../../workfront-library/content-management/share-an-asset-with-users.md).
+   For information on giving others access to the item, see [Share a [!DNL Workfront Library] item with other users](../../workfront-library/content-management/share-an-asset-with-users.md).